 A new Order cited as the Clyde Dockyard Port of Gareloch and Loch Long Order 2011 #1680 came into force on 21st July 2011 and can be accessed in full on the Speed Limits page.

-There are two blue 15 tonne Visitors Moorings to the north of the castle – see Visitors Moorings.
+There are three blue 15 tonne Visitors Moorings one cable north of the castle – see Visitors Moorings.

 There are 50 Private Mooring positions in Carrick Castle – Do not use any of these moorings as many are just 1 or 2 tonne light moorings.
 They all say use a Visitors Mooring or Anchor.

 Fuel & Water